muehlefeldt/unity-machine-learning/basic_rl_env/log.md

 ## 13BasicEnvPpo
 * Only one training area.
 Area 7 to test local coordinate system.
 * Fixed: Ray measurements.
+  * Rays were always cast based on the local coordinates.
+But in this cas global is correct.

+## 14BasicEnvPpo
+* Test again with multiple training areas.
+* Expected: Improved result compared to 09 and 10.

 # Next
 * Introduce rotation (control signal and sensor data)?
 * Merge both git repositories for easier handling.
 * Agent should have forward facing indicator.
 Just use raycast.
+* Reintroduce LSTM and test different step counts and options.
+* Walls.